 Meanwhile, you can start greasing three 9x5x3.5-inch loaf pans and set them aside.

-Then sift together: 2 cups flour, 2 cups sugar, 2 teaspoons baking powder, 2 teaspoons ground cinnamon, 1 teaspoon cardamom, 1/2 teaspoon baking soda and 1/2 teaspoon salt.
+Then sift together the dry ingredients: 2 cups flour, 2 cups sugar, 2 teaspoons baking powder, 2 teaspoons ground cinnamon, 1 teaspoon cardamom, 1/2 teaspoon baking soda and 1/2 teaspoon salt.

 Toast a 1/2 cup of pecans in a saute pan.